UNESCO Sites in Italy: Exploring Italy’s World Heritage

 Val d’Orcia

-This UNESCO cultural landscape represents the iconic Tuscan countryside, shaped by farming and Renaissance ideals of beauty.
+This UNESCO cultural landscape represents the iconic Tuscan countryside, shaped by farming and wine production.

 Historic Centre of Rome